chaosmail/caffejs/README.md

 Clone the repository to your local drive and then start a static webserver in the root directory (e.g. run `npm start`).
 Now you can open `models.html` that loads and visualizes popular deep learning architectures (such as AlexNet, VGG, GoogLeNet, etc.) to analyze their structure.
 This loads and parses the Caffe models from `.prototxt` files and convert them on-the-fly to ConvNetJS models.

 To run a forward pass we need to load some pretrained model weights.
-You can use the script `scripts/weights_to_bin.py` to convert `*.caffemodel` files to binary blobs.
-Unfortunately, you need to have `Caffe` and `pycaffe` installed (which is a pain) to generate those files.
-However, I will host most of the model weights directly in this repo.
+You can use the script `scripts/convert_caffemodel.py` to convert `*.caffemodel` files to binary blobs.
+Unfortunately, you need to have `Caffe` and `pycaffe` installed (which is a pain) to generate those files (for now).
+However, I will host small model weights directly in this repo - or publish them via Dropbox.

-You can as well convert mean files using `python2 scripts/convert_protomean.py examples/data/models/VGG_CNN_S/VGG_mean.binaryproto examples/data/models/VGG_CNN_S/VGG_mean.txt` - however I will also provide the converted mean TXT files in the repo.

 ### Loading the labels